-Seriously, what’s more alluring than bare shoulders and delicate décolletage?
-The off-the-shoulder look has been in the limelight of fashion since the Paris shows in 2014, so it’s no surprise that it’s trickled down to the bridal world for the past few seasons.
+Seriously, what’s more alluring than bare shoulders and a delicate décolletage?
+The off-the-shoulder look has been in the limelight of fashion since the Paris shows in 2014, so it’s no surprise that it has trickled down to the bridal world for the past few seasons.
 The Fall 2018 collections continued the evolution of such shoulder appeal, introducing a few new interpretations.
 Monique Lhuillier and Hayley Paige were two of several designers who played with the cleverness behind the detached sleeves, a convertible and flexible style that perfectly achieves the off-the-shoulder look without limiting movement.
 Elsewhere, necklines got a little bit straighter thanks to the likes of designers such as Victoria Kyriakides and Lela Rose, who opted for chic, refined, and sophisticated lines in their off-the-shoulder looks.

-These deep-V seducers are nothing new, but this season, instead of being paired with equally sultry sheer fabrics, they’re now finding balance with more traditional elements such as ball gowns and long sleeves.
+These deep-V seducers are nothing new, but this season, instead of being paired with equally sultry, sheer fabrics, they’re now finding balance with more traditional elements such as ball gowns and long sleeves.
 In our opinion, the plunging neckline has never looked so appealing due to this conservative meets sexy juxtaposition.
-Inbal Dror presented a number of chest-baring designs, coupled with floating tulle A-line and full gown silhouettes for a romantically regal feel, while Marchesa married her plunging necklines with sleeves, from sweet cap sleeves to billowy, gauzy long sleeves in whimsical, ethereal designs, and Reem Acra offset a deep V with modest, minimalist fabric.
+Inbal Dror presented a number of chest baring designs, coupled with floating tulle A-line and full gown silhouettes for a romantically regal feel; while Marchesa married her plunging necklines with sleeves, from sweet cap sleeves to billowy, gauzy long sleeves in whimsical, ethereal designs; and Reem Acra offset a deep-V with modest, minimalist fabric.

 Sexy in a subtle way, this peek-a-boo look was made to flaunt a little leg.
 There’s something classic about this tantalizing trend, whose timeless tease never ceases to give a good show.
 Whether they’re front and center or stalking the side, showstopping solo or double duty, we can’t help but love them.
 Designers are making slits higher and higher, opting for a thigh-high look in versatile ways.
 Just look at Pronovias, who brings some serious sexy to a soft A-line or Dennis Basso for Kleinfeld, who used a high side slit to complement a fitted silhouette.
 For full impact, Rime Arodaky, whose Fall 2018 collection features splits for days, paired twin front slits and gave them a twist with illusion lace.